mayuri719/JavaScript-learn/README.md

 or we want to copy one object into another object we can use assign method .

 suppose if we have a three objects emp1 , emp2, emp3 in this case if we want to copy emp 3 content

+Constructor :
+it will initialize the object . constructor calls automatically when object is created.
+A class cannot have more than one constructor method.